 More and more Marketers are realizing that their current operating approach isn’t coping that well with the speed and complexity of marketing in the digital age.

 Agile can help your Marketing organization deliver better campaigns at a faster time to market, in a way that helps you support the revenue goals of the business.

 It’s not so easy though.
 Implementing Agile goes beyond buzzwords.
 To really succeed, Marketing organizations revisit their team structure, leadership style, the definition of what a great Marketer is, and create a “safe to learn” culture.

-- Agile Marketing helped us dramatically accelerate time to market on critical marketing campaigns, improve collaboration amongst the different marketing functions, and our marketers are happier and more motivated.
-Most importantly, marketing is making a stronger contribution to the company’s sales operations.
-If you’re looking to transform your Marketing organization to a more agile operating system, you’re in good hands with Yuval and AgileSparks.
+Agile Marketing helped us dramatically accelerate time-to-market on critical campaigns, improve collaboration amongst the different marketing functions, and our marketers are happier and more motivated.
+Most important, our marketing team is making a stronger contribution to the company’s sales operations.
+If you’re looking to transform your marketing organization to a more agile operating system, you’re in good hands with Yuval and AgileSparks.

 Our Key Factors for succeeding with Agile Marketing

 In our experience, Agile doesn’t succeed without effective agile leadership.
 Leaders need guidance and support as they try to become “Managers as people developers” rather than “Conductors/Experts”.